LauraCole1900/conferencePlanner/README.md

 ## Credits

-Base code and front-end functionality developed and provided by Trinity Education Services
+Base code and front-end functionality developed and provided by Trinity Education Services This app was built by Anna Battista, Laura Cole, Beni Mahat, Travis Messall, Brenda Miller, and Alec Rewinkel.

 ## Contributing

-This app was built by Anna Battista, Laura Cole, Beni Mahat, Travis Messall, Brenda Miller, and Alec Rewinkel.
+Please contribute to enhance the functionality of this code with additionl features.
+Please adhere to the Code of Conduct for the Contributer Covenant, version 2.0, at https://www.contributor-covenant.org/version/2/0/code_of_conduct.html.

 ## Questions